Frequently Asked Questions

 As described on the Methodology page, a Representative’s or Senator’s Legislative Effectiveness Score is a parsimonious metric of how successful she was at moving her agenda items through each of five stages in the legislative process, where each agenda item is coded for substantive significance, in comparison to all other members of the House of Representatives (or Senate).
 In order to calculate this metric, it is necessary to know how successful each member of the House (or Senate) was at advancing her agenda items through Congress, which can only be ascertained at the conclusion of a given Congress.

-Likewise, one aspect of the coding protocol — identifying whether a bill that was introduced in a Congress is “substantive and significant” — can only be ascertained by consulting the Congressional Quarterly publications, including those issues that are published up until the conclusion of the relevant Congress.
-Hence, it is substantively inappropriate (and technically impossible) to replicate our methodology to calculate Legislative Effectiveness Scores for Representatives (or Senators) that are sitting in a current 2-year Congress before that Congress has concluded.
+Likewise, one aspect of the coding protocol — identifying whether a bill that was introduced in a Congress is “substantive and significant” — can only be ascertained by consulting Congressional Quarterly publications and Project Vote Smart listings, including those that are published up through the conclusion of the relevant Congress.
+Hence, it is substantively inappropriate (and technically impossible) to replicate our methodology to calculate Legislative Effectiveness Scores for Representatives (or Senators) who are sitting in a current 2-year Congress before that Congress has concluded.

 Q: If a Representative or Senator has a low LES or ILES, does that mean that she is not an effective lawmaker?